Particular/docs.particular.net/nservicebus/outbox/index.md

 ## How it works

-The Outbox guarantees exactly-once message processing by piggybacking on the database transaction used to store business data.
+The Outbox guarantees exactly-once message processing by taking advantage of the database transaction used to store business data.

 Returning to the earlier example of creating a `User` and then publishing a `UserCreated` event, NServiceBus will follow this process when processing a message using the outbox feature.
 Extended descriptions can be found beneath the diagram.